$47.62-$59.00 hourly / $8,254.74-$10,226.18 monthly / $99,056.88-$122,714.16 annual

 Keep detailed and accurate records

-Learn specialized computer applications
+Learn specialized software applications

 Our class specification generally describes the duties, responsibilities, and requirements characteristic of the position(s) within this job class.
 The duties, responsibilities, and requirements of a particular position within this class may vary from the duties of other positions within the class.